skylight-hq/skylight.digital/_projects/usda_recreation_info_database_api.md

 {% capture solution %}
   <p>
-    Working as an API evangelist, Kin Lane answered the White House's call-to-civic-action by <a href="http://apievangelist.com/2014/10/16/i-need-help-to-make-sure-the-dept-of-agriculture-leads-with-apis-in-their-parks-and-recreation-rfp/">proposing critical language changes to the RFP</a>
+    Working as an API evangelist, Kin Lane answered the White House’s call-to-civic-action by <a href="http://apievangelist.com/2014/10/16/i-need-help-to-make-sure-the-dept-of-agriculture-leads-with-apis-in-their-parks-and-recreation-rfp/">proposing critical language changes to the RFP</a>
     to ensure that vendor proposals reflected an API-based solution approach using best practices such as RESTful API design, supporting documentation,